varshapanda/ConvoPoint/README.md

 ## Overview

 ConvoPoint is a scalable and modern chat platform developed without relying on external real-time or authentication services.
 It features a secure REST API, live message synchronization via Socket.io, and seamless media handling through Cloudinary.
-Upon registration, users receive an automated welcome email handled by a background service using Resend.
+Upon registration, users receive an automated welcome email handled by a background service using SendGrid.

 This project demonstrates production-grade patterns for building reliable real-time applications with a complete stack, optimized for performance and maintainability.